 Android 9 Pie is the next major mobile operating system update for Android phones and tablets.
 It's been rolling out to select Android phones as an over-the-air update.
 For more information about Android Pie, see our guides:

 What is the Digital Wellbeing dashboard?

-At I/O 2018, Google unveiled new features in Android Pie, it's latest update to Android devices.
-One of the new features in Android Pie is the Digital Wellbeing dashboard.
-Google described it as being part of its new "digital wellbeing" initiative, in which it's focusing on helping people be healthier both in their real lives and in their digital lives.
+At I/O 2018, Google unveiled a new toolset in Android Pie, its latest update to Android devices.
+Called the Digital Wellbeing dashboard, Google described the tools as being part of its new "digital wellbeing" initiative, in which it is focusing on helping people be healthier both in their real lives and in their digital lives.
 Google found that 70 per cent of people want help with digital well-being.

 When people are given the tools to easily disconnect, they can enjoy their lives more and be fully present.
 Sure, while a lot of the time we spend on our phones is really useful, some of it could honestly be spent on other things - like that sewing project you've been wanting to get done or those garden beds you've been eager to build.
 So, with the dashboard, Google's adding key capabilities to help you manage screen time.